Scaling Agents for Computer Use: Method

 While generating multiple rollouts increases the chance that at least one rollout is successful, the benefits can only be realized if we can reliably select the correct trajectory.
-Selection is challenging because a judge must both interpret long-horizon behavior within each rollout (to verify task requirements) and discriminate among candidates.
-To simplify this, we decide to separate these responsibilities by generating a concise behavior narrative that describes the long-horizon behavior so the bulk of the judge's responsibility lies on selecting between candidates.
-We therefore apply Behavior Best-of-N (bBoN) to the behavior narratives $\tilde{\tau}$ produced through behavior narrative generation, so the judge can focus on differences between agent behaviors.
+Selection is challenging because an evaluator must both interpret long-horizon behavior within each rollout (to verify task requirements) and discriminate among candidates.
+To simplify this, we decide to separate these responsibilities by generating a concise behavior narrative that describes the long-horizon behavior so the bulk of the evaluator's responsibility lies on selecting between candidates.